 This Paleo Protein Balls recipe is a no bake dessert recipe, meaning you don’t spend any time doing any actual baking, boiling, roasting, microwaving, or any kind of cooking at all.

-I think that’s the best part about this recipe– you just blend the ingredients, chill the mixture in the refrigerator, roll into balls, and enjoy!
+I think the easy factor is the best part about this recipe– you just blend the ingredients, chill the mixture in the refrigerator, roll into balls, and enjoy!

 Why add collagen?